ianrae/fieldcopy/README.md

 | *String*  | direct | *Character* | direct |

 ## Optional
 FieldCopy automatically converts fields that use java.util.Optional as needed for example.
-If the source field is of type Optional<String> and the destination is String, the generated code will orElse(null) to extract the value.
+If the source field is of type Optional<String> and the destination is non-Optional, the generated code will orElse(null) to extract the value.

 ```java
 Optional<String> tmp1 = src.getName();